-Fee and commissions received or receivable which do not require the Group to render further service are recognized as revenue by the Group on the effective commencement or renewal dates of the related policies.
+Fee and commissions received or receivable which do not require the Group to render further services are recognized as revenue by the Group on the effective commencement or renewal dates of the related policies.

-Realized and unrealized gain
+Realised and unrealised gain

 Net gains/losses on financial assets classified at fair value through profit and loss and fair value through other comprehensive income are described in notes 3(d) and 3(e) respectively.